Two ice fishing derbies planned at Roxbury Pond

 The derby was formerly held by the Mexico Lions Club, which had hosted the annual Larry Mercier Ice Fishing Derby for 39 years.
 Instead, the Lions Club will partner with Operation Reboot for an ice fishing derby March 20 on Roxbury Pond.

-Lions Club President Barry Bunton said the club is teaming up with Hailey’s Hugs of Bethel, which is donating $1,000 for two door prizes.
+Lions Club President Barry Bunton said the club is teaming up with Hailey Hugs of Bethel, which is donating $1,000 for two door prizes.

 “Then we’re going to donate somewhere around 25% of the proceeds back to them,” he said.